Legendary Kofi Pare casts doubt about Black Stars World Cup qualification

-Former Ghana captain Kofi Pare has cast doubt about the Black Stars of Ghana World Cup qualification chances.
+Former Ghana captain Kofi Pare has casted doubt about the Black Stars of Ghana World Cup qualification chances.

 Ghana will play a two-legged encounter against Nigeria next month with the winner securing one of the five slots on the African continent.